navidrome/website/content/en/docs/Usage/security.md

 **NOTE**: if you are listening on a UNIX socket, Navidrome will allow any connection to authenticate, as there is no remote IP exposed.
 Make sure to properly protect the socket with user access controls.

-If you enable this feature and uses a Subsonic client, you must whitelist the Subsonic API URL, as this authentication method is incompatible with the Subsonic authentication.
+If you enable this feature and use a Subsonic client, you must whitelist the Subsonic API URL, as this authentication method is incompatible with the Subsonic authentication.
 You will need to whitelist the `/rest/*` URLs.

 If a user is successfully authenticated by the proxy, but it does not exist in the Navidrome DB, it will be created with